Dirtbags head coach Troy Buckley has signed a contract extension that will keep him at Long Beach State for five more years.

 The Dirtbags grinded out a 3-1 win at Cal and have now won eight of their last nine games.

-The Dirtbags enjoyed their most successful season in the Troy Buckley era in 2016, reaching a national ranking of No. 17 in the country.
+The Dirtbags also had a successful season in 2016, reaching a national ranking of No. 17 in the country.
 Long Beach State went 38-22, including a nine-game winning streak, to register the most wins in a season since 2008 and finish second in the Big West Conference.
 LBSU received an at-large postseason bid, and played in the Coral Gables Regional hosted by Miami (FL).
 The Dirtbags went 2-2, collecting two dominant wins over Florida Atlantic while suffering a pair of heartbreaking one-run losses to the host Hurricanes.

 Taking the helm after two disappointing campaigns where the Dirtbags finished lower than fourth in the Big West for the first time since 1989, Buckley took command of a team that had lost its five top hitters and its strikeouts leader from the year before.